Tawnygoody/Fastara/README.md

 - Profile Page
     - The profile page will only be displayed to users that are logged in.
-    - The card at the top of the page is similar in appearance to the card on the view recipes page, with the main difference in appearance that the profile image is a smaller on larger devices.
+    - The card at the top of the page is similar in appearance to the card on the view recipes page, with the main difference in appearance that the profile image is smaller on larger devices.
 Profile information such as username, recipes created and recipes saved can be viewed here.
-Below this the user can choose to edit their profile image, log out, and delete their profile.
+Below this, the user can choose to edit their profile image, log out, and delete their profile.
 The log out button and delete profile buttons will trigger modals, to reduce the chance of unwanted deletion / logging out.
     - When a user has not uploaded any recipes an upload recipe button will be shown to encourage the user to upload their own recipes.
-    - When a user has uploaded there own recipes, the upload recipe button will be removed, and the recipe card will be displayed here.
+    - When a user has uploaded their own recipes, the upload recipe button will be removed, and the recipe card will be displayed here.
 These will appear as they do on the recipes page.
-Again the plus icon will not show as the recipe has been uploaded by the user and already appears on the users profile, therefore there is no requirement to save the recipe to their profile.
+Again the plus icon will not show as the recipe has been uploaded by the user and already appears on the user's profile, therefore there is no requirement to save the recipe to their profile.
-    - If a user has saved no recipes to there profile then no section will display below the created recipes section.
+    - If a user has saved no recipes to their profile then no section will display below the created recipes section.
-    Once a user has saved a recipe, the saved recipes title will show, with the recipe cards shown in this section.
+    Once a user has saved a recipe, the saved recipe's title will show, with the recipe cards shown in this section.
     Next to the eye icon to view the recipe, a tooltipped minus icon will display should the user wish to remove the recipe from the saved recipes section.
 - Dashboard
-    - By utilising MongoDB Charts this provides a visualization of the data stored in MongoDB.
+    - Utilising MongoDB Charts provides a visualization of the data stored in MongoDB.
 This can provide, useful information to the user and actionable insight.
     - Whilst I could choose to do a whole variety of charts, this could be deemed tedious to a user.
-I have therefore chosen 4 charts which provides the most relevant information to the user:
+I have therefore chosen 4 charts that provides the most relevant information to the user:
         - A heat map showing where the recipes come from around the globe.
         - A chart showing which user has uploaded the most recipes.
         - A chart showing which recipes take the least amount of time to prep and cook.
         - A chart showing which recipes have the lowest amount of calories.
     - The first 2 charts are just for the general interest of the user.
 The second 2 charts provide the user with actionable insight.
-Most people after a full days work want dinner to be full of flavour and take the least amount of time.
+Most people after a full day's work want dinner to be full of flavour and take the least amount of time.
 The chart showing recipes with the least calories is especially helpful to users who are on an intermittent fasting diet plan, as they have a restrictive amount of calories they can consume on fast days.
     - Charts are set to refresh every 30mins.
 - Add Recipe Page
     - The same background image as the log in page and register page has been used.
-    - There are various fields for the use to fill in.
-Relevant fields have been tooltipped to provide users with the requirements they need in order to create the recipe.
+    - There are various fields for the user to fill in.
+Relevant fields have been tooltipped to provide users with the requirements they need to create the recipe.
 A dropdown field has been used to select the recipe category, and switches have been used to indicate whether a recipe is vegan or vegetarian.
-    - Ingredients and method fields have an add ingredient/method button, allowing the user to seperate each ingredient / method.
+    - Ingredients and method fields have an add ingredient/method button, allowing the user to separate each ingredient / method.
 When each new step is added, a red bin appears allowing the user to delete an ingredient / method.
-    - The add recipe button at the bottom will add the recipe to the database and display the recipe card on recipes and the users profile.
+    - The add recipe button at the bottom will add the recipe to the database and display the recipe card on recipes and the user's profile.
 Only when the required fields have been completed, and meet the stated criteria will this be achievable.
 - Edit Recipe Page
-    - The edit recipe page can be accessed from the "View Recipe" page, which are available on the recipes page and the users profile page.
+    - The edit recipe page can be accessed from the "View Recipe" page, which is available on the recipes page and the user's profile page.
-    - The edit recipe is much the same as the add recipe page, however the page is pre-populated with the recipe data.
+    - The edit recipe is much the same as the add recipe page, however, the page is pre-populated with the recipe data.
-    - At the bottom of the page there is cancel button which will cancel any changes made and take the user back to the recipes page and an edit button which update the changes in the database and take the user back to the recipes page.
+    - At the bottom of the page, there is a cancel button which will cancel any changes made and take the user back to the recipes page and an edit button that update the changes in the database and take the user back to the recipes page.

 ### Future Features